apache/camel-website/content/blog/2021/12/camel314-whatsnew/index.md

 ### Reload Routes

-The route reload functionality in Camel is capable of watching a directory folder for file changes, and then automatic trigger reload of the running routes in the Camel application.
+The route reload functionality in Camel is capable of watching a directory folder for file changes, and then automatically trigger a reload of the running routes in the Camel application.
 This functionality is intended for development purposes, and not for production use.

 You can see the reloading in action from one of the examples such as: https://github.com/apache/camel-examples/tree/master/examples/main-xml